-Options 1 and 4 (wider developer contributions) and a hybrid approach consisting of CIL and Section 106 to secure planning gain.
+- Options 1 and 4 (wider developer contributions) and a hybrid approach consisting of CIL and Section 106 to secure planning gain.
 The Council recognises that there are circumstances when all development should contribute towards local infrastructure provision.
-An obvious example of this is the River Mease Developer Contribution (DCS) which the Council has recently adopted.
-This levies a tariff on all new windfall developments which generates foul water flows within the River Mease SAC, in order that monies raised can be used to ensure that increased waste water generated by development does not affect the integrity of the Mease.
-In the absence of the River Mease DCS it is that increased waste water generated by development does not affect the integrity of the Mease.
+An obvious example of this is the River Mease Developer Contribution (DCS).
+This levies a tariff on all new windfall developments which generates foul water flows within the catchment of the River Mease SAC, in order that monies raised can be used to ensure that increased waste water generated by development does not affect the integrity of the site.
 In the absence of the River Mease DCS it is likely that new development would have a significant impact on the River, in combination with other development, and any planning applications which increased foul water flows would be refused.
 This scheme would apply to all types of development including domestic dwellings, commercial properties, leisure development and community buildings and schools.
-It is clear, therefore, that there are circumstances where the Council must be able to secure developer contributions to allow new development (irrespective of its type or nature) to proceed.

-In respect of the mechanisms to secure planning gain the Council considers that it is prudent to use a combination of CIL and S106.
+It is clear, therefore, that there are circumstances where the Council must be able to secure developer contributions to allow new development (irrespective of its type or nature) to proceed. - xii In respect of the mechanisms to secure planning gain the Council considers that it is prudent to use a combination of CIL and S106.
 CIL is a levy that local authorities in England & Wales can choose to charge on new developments in their area to help fund infrastructure improvements.
 It was first introduced by the previous Government in 2010 but is now a significant element of the current Government's localism agenda.
 Money raised by CIL can be used to support new development by funding necessary infrastructure such as new road schemes, improvements to the capacity of local schools and open space and recreation provision.
 A "meaningful proportion" of CIL funds must be used for local priorities.
 The system is intended to be relatively simple and, provided it would not make the development financially unviable, it can be applied to most new building proposals.
-It will be for the Council to determine and publish how it intends to use CIL.

-The CIL Regulations 2010 currently mean that after 6 April 2014, CIL will be the only effective means by which local planning authorities can secure pooled contributions from developments to address infrastructure needs.
+It will be for the Council to determine and publish how it intends to use CIL. - The CIL Regulations mean that after April 2015, CIL will be the only effective means by which local planning authorities can secure pooled contributions from developments to address infrastructure needs.
 Those Regulations also limit the extent to which the Council can secure such contributions through planning obligations (Section 106 or 'S106 agreements').
-The Department of Communities and Local Government (DCLG) has recently consulted on proposed changes to the CIL Regulations which would, amongst other things, defer the pooled contributions deadline to April 2015.
-However after 2015 the Council would no longer be able to pool S106 to deliver major infrastructure projects.

 It is worth noting, however, that the CIL process will be completely separate from the negotiation of planning obligations via S106 agreements.
-S106 agreements will still be needed to secure affordable housing and to deal with any on-site mitigation measures.
+S106 agreements will still be needed to secure affordable housing and to deal with any on-site mitigation measures or deliver items of infrastructure where only a small number of contributions will be pooled.
 In light of this fact the Council considers it necessary to continue pooling contributions to deliver strategic infrastructure.
-The appropriate mechanism therefore to continuing polling contributions and to meet site specific based needs is a combination of both CIL and S106.
-This approach performed as well, if not slightly better than other options identified by the Council through the Sustainability Appraisal process.
+The appropriate mechanism therefore to continuing pooling contributions and to meet site specific based needs is a combination of both CIL and S106.

-5.6.11 24:GREEN BELT AND GREEN WEDGES
+5.7.11 24:GREEN BELT AND GREEN WEDGES

-In total two broad greenbelt and green wedge options have been identified by the Council following the Preferred Growth Strategy Consultation in October 2012.
-These are as follows:

-- 1. Reduced Green Belts Delete greenbelt allocations and the principle of protecting land currently defined as greenbelt (including through safeguarding land for future development) - 2.
+- i In total two broad greenbelt and green wedge options have been identified by the Council following the Preferred Growth Strategy Consultation in October 2012.
+These are as follows: - 1.
+Reduced Greenbelts Delete greenbelt allocations and the principle of protecting land currently defined as greenbelt (including through safeguarding land for future development) - 2.
 Retain Existing Greenbelts and Wedges (Business As Usual) Subject to minor boundary alterations to reflect current/ future development locations.